-Native ECMAScript objects have an internal property called [[Prototype]].
+All ECMAScript objects have an internal property called [[Prototype]].
 The value of this property is either null or an object and is used for implementing inheritance.
-Properties of the [[Prototype]] object are visible as properties of the child object for the purposes of get access, but not for put access.
+Named data properties of the [[Prototype]] object are inherited (are visible as properties of the child object) for the purposes of get access, but not for put access.
+Named procedural properties are inherited for both get access and put access.